What Is a Commitment Ceremony?

 Dare to Be Different with Stunning Yet Affordable Wedding RingsAlright, So What Is a Commitment Ceremony?

-In the simplest terms, a commitment ceremony is a wedding that’s not legally binding.
 See, the average wedding in the U.S. is actually two things:

-- A ceremony that involves taking vows, exchanging rings and all of the other symbols of commitment that most people associate with weddings.
+A ceremony that involves taking vows, exchanging rings and all of the other symbols of commitment that most people associate with weddings.
 These traditions are often incredibly meaningful on a personal level — but none of them actually make you legally married.

-- A brief legal procedure in which both partners, the officiant and possibly a witness or two sign a marriage license form.
+A brief legal procedure in which both partners, the officiant and possibly a witness or two sign a marriage license form.
 This typically happens immediately after the ceremony and only takes a few minutes.
 Later, you’ll file this form with your local government, which will issue you a marriage certificate.
 This part is how you become legally married.

 Commitment ceremonies involve only the first of these two parts.
 For reasons that we’ll talk about in a minute, some couples can’t or don’t want to perform the legal part — or they’ve already taken care of it.
 Thus, you can think of a commitment ceremony as any type of ritual that celebrates partners’ lifelong commitment to each other, minus the legal aspects of marriage.